+Designation Area Total Land Use Description

+(Acres) (%)

-Designation Area Total Land Use Description Sq.
-Mi. % Agriculture/ Rural Preservation 11,964 28.5% This land use designation with a minimum parcel size of 40 acres applies to small-scale farmland and agricultural uses, and transitions between valued natural resources and development areas.
+Agriculture/ Rural Preservation 11,527 27.4% This land use designation with a minimum parcel size of 40 acres applies to small-scale farmland and agricultural uses, and transitions between valued natural resources and development areas.
 It is appropriate for resource conservation districts and has an emphasis on preserving farm communities and rural character.

 Rural Density Residential 3,170 7.5% This land use designation with a minimum parcel size of 5 acres per dwelling unit applies to agricultural/rural business and residential.
 It is also appropriate for resource conservation districts.
 Development characteristics include small scale agriculture-related businesses, hobby/small farms, no perimeter screen walls or fencing (except fencing for livestock and privacy areas), unpaved driveways, outbuildings, outdoor commercial uses permitted by code.
 Commercial nonfarm development that supports agricultural operations and rural lifestyles, such as feed shops, equipment repair, hardware and farm supply stores are appropriate within this land use category on parcels up to ten acres.
 Commercial uses within this land use category shall screen the perimeter of all outdoor storage and work areas and provide designated, on-site parking areas.

-Suburban Rural Density Residential 2,047 4.9% Low Density Residential 8,144 19.4%
+Suburban Rural Density Residential 2,046 4.9% This land use designation applies to large lot housing with a minimum parcel size of 2 acres per dwelling unit.
+Development characteristics within this land use category includes no perimeter screen walls (except for